Sharp Objects Gillian Flynn Book

 The Unreliable Narrator: Questioning Reality and Perception

 Camille's unreliability as a narrator is a crucial aspect of the novel's success.
-Her fragmented memories, distorted perceptions, and unreliable narration challenge the reader to actively participate in piecing together the puzzle.
-Flynn masterfully utilizes this technique to keep the reader constantly questioning the truth, blurring the line between reality and Camille's subjective experience.
+On the flip side, her fragmented memories, distorted perceptions, and unreliable narration challenge the reader to actively participate in piecing together the puzzle.
+So flynn masterfully utilizes this technique to keep the reader constantly questioning the truth, blurring the line between reality and Camille's subjective experience.
 The reader is forced to consider multiple perspectives and interpretations, mirroring the complexities of trauma and memory.

 Symbolism and Imagery: Sharp Objects as Metaphors